 Once you have your app set up, you will start to see some numbers that you may not know what to do with.
 The easiest way to save money is to reduce spending in certain areas.
 Often looking at your food and entertainment budgets can be quite surprising in a negative way.
 There are many ways to cut expenses in these categories.

 As far as fixed expenses go, it is generally recommended that your housing costs do not exceed 30 percent of your budget.
 As long as your rent or mortgage payment is at or below 30 percent, making cuts there probably does not make sense.
 Other fixed expenses, such as car insurance and internet service may or may not be negotiable.
+Check great deals on car insurance here.
 If your fixed expenses, including your housing costs, make up more than 50 percent of your income, you should look for ways to cut costs.

 Check and Update Frequently